SaschaLucius/interactive-scrum-guide/docs/Kanban_Guide_2020.md

 The four mandatory flow measures to track are:

-- _WIP_: The number of work items started but not finished.
+- _WIP_[WorkInProgress]: The number of work items started but not finished.
 - _Throughput_: The number of work items finished per unit of time.
 Note the measurement of throughput is the exact count of work items.
 - _Work Item Age_: The amount of elapsed time between when a work item started and the current time.
-- _Cycle Time_: The amount of elapsed time between when a work item started and when a work item finished.
+- _Cycle Time_[CycleTime]: The amount of elapsed time between when a work item started and when a work item finished.

 For these mandatory four flow measures, started and finished refer to how the Kanban system members have defined those terms in the DoW.